-Cloud Peak Energy, the Black Hills Corporation and the National and Wyoming mining associations talk about the need to determine the value of coal at or near the mine, not including international sales or the cost of electricity being produced from that coal.
+Cloud Peak Energy, the Black Hills Corp., and the National and Wyoming mining associations talk about the need to determine the value of coal at or near the mine, not including international sales or the cost of electricity being produced from that coal.
 The Tri-State Generation and Transmission Association, Basin Electric Power Cooperative and Western Fuels-Wyoming also take umbrage with the plan’s deriving the value of the coal from the electricity it produces.

 All three lawsuits generally state that the new formula that took effect Jan.
 1 is “arbitrary and capricious” and creates a valuation system that makes it impossible for energy producers to operate.
 The three lawsuits claim the defendants lack the statutory authority to impose the rule, and seek a review of Interior’s action.

 “The United States is leading the world in the production of oil and natural gas, and in the reduction of carbon emissions, which are near 20-year lows,” said Erik Milito, the American Petroleum Institute’s upstream group director.
 “We are committed to paying our fair share of royalties for oil and natural gas production on federal lands, but the administration’s proposed rule is tantamount to trying to play a sports game when there are no clear rules.”

 He added that when moving forward, the federal government needs to provide clear, consistent leasing and royalty terms that will enable the nation’s energy renaissance to continue for the benefit of American consumers, American workers and the environment.

 Other plaintiffs couldn’t be reached for comment.